 Below are the most important things to see in Seoul:

 - N Seoul Tower – Admire the best views over the city from the incredible N Seoul Tower.
-You can watch the city from the viewing platforms which are free or head to the observatory for a 360 degree panorama.
+You can watch the city from the viewing platforms which are free or head to the observatory for a 360-degree panorama.

 - Lotte World Theme Park – Situated close to the city center, this is the best theme park in South Korea.
-Get ready for a day full of fun and adventure and relieve your childhood!
+Get ready for a day full of fun and adventure and relive your childhood!

 - Hongdae neighborhood – If you’re looking for some fun in Seoul, then you should head to Hongdae.
 Play some karaoke, eat a 32-cm ice cream, see the K-pop street performances or go clubbing.
 Hongdae is the place to be for party animals.

 - North Korean border – Take a day trip to DMZ and get really close to the North Korean border.
 From here, you can even see a small city on the other side of the border.